Arianmz-321/assignment02/README.md

 interaction functionalities (if any).

 # How to run:
-    -Install Java Development Kit (JDK): Download and install the appropriate JDK version for your operating system -Install GlassFish: Download and install the GlassFish application server -Clone the repository: Open a terminal (or command prompt) and navigate to the directory where you want to clone the project.
+    * Install Java Development Kit (JDK): Download and install the appropriate JDK version for your operating system -Install GlassFish: Download and install the GlassFish application server -Clone the repository: Open a terminal (or command prompt) and navigate to the directory where you want to clone the project.
     - Open the folder in an IDE